google/WebFundamentals/src/site/documentation/introduction-to-media/video/index.markdown

 For platforms that do not force fullscreen video playback, the Fullscreen API is [widely supported](//caniuse.com/fullscreen).
-Use this API to control fullscreening of content, including video:
+Use this API to control fullscreening of content, or the page.

+To full screen an element, like a video:
-{% include_code _code/fullscreen.html elementfs javascript %}
+{% highlight javascript %}
+elem.requestFullScreen();
+{% endhighlight %}

+To full screen the entire document:
-{% include_code _code/fullscreen.html pagefs javascript %}
+{% highlight javascript %}
+document.body.requestFullScreen();
+{% endhighlight %}

+You can also listen for fullscreen state changes:
-{% include_code _code/fullscreen.html listener javascript %}
+{% highlight javascript %}
+video.addEventListener("fullscreenchange", handler);
+{% endhighlight %}

+Or, check to see if the element is currently in fullscreen mode:
-{% include_code _code/fullscreen.html check javascript %}
+{% highlight javascript %}
+console.log("In full screen mode: ", video.displayingFullscreen);
+{% endhighlight %}

 You can also use the CSS `:fullscreen` pseudo-class to change the way elements are displayed in fullscreen mode.